What’s On

 Where?
 Room B1, Education Centre

 What?
-See the Clinical Update timetable by clicking the green button below
+See the example Clinical Update timetable by clicking the green button below

 This is bleep-free protected time and all trainees are expected to attend.
 In hospital posts, it has been agreed at faculty level that a colleague/senior will hold your bleep, even if this is the Consultant.